-Checkout is your opportunity to verify that the scores submitted to Blackboard by your TA are indeed correct.
-If there are any discrepancies in the scores submitted by your TA, your proof of having earned a specific grade on a particular lab is the presence of that graded lab in your lab folder at the end of the semester.
+Checkout is your opportunity to verify that the scores submitted to me by your TA are indeed correct.
+If there are any discrepancies in the scores submitted by your TA to me, your proof of having earned a specific grade on a particular lab is the presence of that graded lab in your lab folder at the end of the semester.

 Each student will be assigned a drawer with glassware and equipment.
 At the beginning of the semester, the drawer contents will be checked for completeness.
-It is essential that you clean the equipment used after an experiment is completed.
+The drawer may be shared with other students over the course of a week, and therefore, it is essential that you clean the equipment used after an experiment is completed.
 The drawers may be checked sporadically.
-If glassware is broken, the student is responsible for obtaining a replacement item at the main stockroom, room 120 Flanner Hall.
+If glassware is broken, the student is responsible for obtaining a replacement item at the main stockroom, room 120 Flanner Hall, and the student's account may be charged.
 At the end the semester, the drawer will be checked out again for completeness.